Meet The MLCA Executive Board of Directors

 Lauren has a BA in Spanish Language and Culture from Salve Regina University, and a Nursing Degree from Maurine Church Coburn School of Nursing in Monterey, California.
 She received her CLC in 2014, and earned her International Board Certified Lactation Consultant (IBCLC) credential in 2018 after working as a nurse in several settings since 2011.
 Lauren lives in Franklin with her husband and 3 school-aged children, and enjoys running, gardening, and creative projects of all kinds.

-Jenny Weaver, RN, IBCLC - Secretary
+Megan Buchanan, RN, IBCLC - Secretary

 Lynne Ricardo, BSN, RN, IBCLC - Treasurer

-Lynne is a private practice lactation consultant offering in home and in office (Marshfield) lactation care south of Boston.
+Lynne (she/her) is a private practice lactation consultant offering in home and in office (Marshfield) lactation care south of Boston.
 Lynne has worked in a variety of settings in maternal and child health over the last 34 years, 26 years as an IBCLC.
 As a 1989 graduate of St. Anselm College, she earned a BSN.
 In her senior year, she had a summer internship in the NICU at Dartmouth Hitchcock Medical Center.
 It was there that her interest in pediatrics was sparked.
 Lynne’s work experience as a RN has involved inpatient work on an infant toddler unit at RI Hospital caring for medically complex children and in the community at Quincy Visiting Nurse Association as a maternal-child health nurse.

 Lynne has worked as an IBCLC at South Shore Hospital and Signature Healthcare Brockton Hospital.
 At Brockton Hospital, she was active in policy changes, data collection and staff and patient education per the guidelines of the Baby-Friendly Hospital Initiative.
 While building her full-time private practice, Lynne provided lactation support to families at Bridgewater Pediatrics, working closely with pediatric providers to coordinate care and feeding plans.
 At Keeping Pace with Multiple Miracles in West Bridgewater, Lynne was lead facilitator at the Baby Cafe and helped in the set up of their Milk Bank Depot.